-Influencer marketing on Instagram is now a billion dollar industry!
+Influencer marketing on Instagram is now over a billion dollar industry!

 Marketers have noticed that once an account is over a certain size, however, fewer people bother to engage questioning the value of a multimillion army of fans.
 The ratio of likes and comments to followers peaks when an account has around 1,000 followers.
 Get more than 100,000 followers, and engagement starts to flatten out; users just aren’t as keen to interact with a celebrity as with someone they can relate to more closely.

 An emerging trend has entered the ecommerce marketing arena since such social media channels as Instagram, Facebook, Twitter and YouTube became increasingly popular.
 Micro-influencers, have successfully settled in the world traditionally ruled by the Kardashians and eventually gained more value for marketers.

 HelloSociety, which was acquired 2 years ago by the New York Times, has found that “micro”-influencers, or accounts with 30,000 or fewer followers, are more beneficial for marketers to work with.

 Though micro-influencers have far fewer subscribers than their million-plus peers, engaging them in the promotion of online stores can be more profitable.
 It turns out that trust and close relationship with the audience is critical for purchasing decisions.
 So, what exactly makes ecommerce companies choose micro-influencers?

 Three simple statistics:

 - Underpriced (6.7X more cost-efficient per engagement)